scottstephens/pyrkbun/README.md

 # Using pyrkbun CLI from the terminal (BETA)
 You can utilise the functionality of pyrkbun directly from the terminal without the need to write your own python code.

-The cli interface is availble uusing the command `pyrkbun`
+The cli interface is availble using the command `pyrkbun`

 Help is available from the command line
 ```